Steps to become a Registered Dietitian in New Jersey

 Finish Your Didactic Internship in New Jersey

-Upon completion of an ACEND-accredited educational program in dietetics, you must complete a dietetic internship (DI) in New Jersey, a supervised course of practice that, upon completion, totals at least 1,200 hours.
+Upon completion of an ACEND-accredited educational program in dietetics, you must complete a dietetic internship (DI) in New Jersey.
+This is a supervised course of practice that, upon completion, totals at least 1200 hours.
+(If you are seeking state licensure in New Jersey but not CDR registration, you still must complete an internship of 1200 hours that meets ACEND requirements).
 ACEND-accredited DI programs in New Jersey include the following:

 - Montclair State University, Montclair